SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * Y Axis: Select on which y-axis the data point should be shown.
 Options are: Auto, left, right.

-* Asset: The name of the asset of the data point.
+* Target: The name of the asset of the data point.
 This field is not editable.
 The internal name of the data point (measurement fragment and series) is shown.

 ### Browsing in the data explorer